Phase separation

 Benefits for the user are:

-- Rapid detection of phase differences (response times of less than 1 s)
+- Fast detection of phase differences (response times of less than 1 s)

 - Replacement of manual, visual, or indirect detection methods (e.g., time control)